coalaura/opfw_streamdeck/README.md

 ![screenshot](https://i.twoot.org/Cufo7/zUpoBova02.png)
 10. In the `Command Pressed` field you enter what ever FiveM command you want to run when you press the button on your streamdeck

-You're all set, you will have to run `opfw_streamdeck.exe` every time you load into FiveM.
+You're all set, you will have to run `OP-FW Streamdeck.exe` every time you load into FiveM.
 If you open it after you have already loaded into FiveM you will have to run the `/reconnect_command_socket` command.